austinmroczek/hunter-douglas-remote-automation/README.md

 The current program includes this capability.

+## Run at system startup ##
+Run the systemd-setup.sh script to enable the program to run automatically at system startup.
+It assumes user is "pi" and runs with the permissions of that user.

 ## Future / To-do ##
 * Increase security
 * Better tie to Home Assistant or other home automation capabilities